sixem/ivfi-php/README.md

 + File attributes (date modified and size).
 + Direct download links.
 + Clickable path for easy navigation.
-+ Wget command for downloading the files of the current directory.
++ Displays a Wget command for downloading the files from the current directory.
 + Mobile support (Work in progress).

 # Setup (Apache)